design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/02_make.md

 ## Polyline
 * **Description:** Adds one or more new polylines to the model.
 * **Parameters:**
-  * *entities:* List of positions, or nested lists of positions, or entities from which positions can be extracted.
+  * *entities:* List or nested lists of positions, or entities from which positions can be extracted.
   * *close:* Enum, 'open' or 'close'.
 * **Returns:** Entities, new polyline, or a list of new polylines.
 * **Examples:**